apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Texas AG Ken Paxton's impeachment trial is in the hands of Republicans who have been by his side**
+**Maui’s unmanaged invasive grasslands strengthened the Lahaina fires**

-You can read more about it [here](https://www.politico.com/news/2023/09/02/texas-ag-ken-paxtons-impeachment-trial-is-in-the-hands-of-republicans-who-have-been-by-his-side-00113827).
+You can read more about it [here](https://www.washingtonpost.com/investigations/interactive/2023/lahaina-wildfires-invasive-grass-destruction/).

 ## Requirements
 - Python 3.8